 There were 1,230 households, or 23% of all households, who were earning at or below 80% of median income for the Boston area.
 Of these, 885 households or about 72% were experiencing cost burdens.

-ing costs including an average monthly utility allowance of \$200.
+4 Not spending more than 30% of income on housing costs including an average monthly utility allowance of \$200.